 Tying States

-After training context independent models, we can use phonetic trees to cluster states of the trained models and tie them together.
-Alternatively, we can use a nonparametric Bayesian approach which is closely related to data driven approach described previously.
+After training context-independent models, we can use phonetic trees to cluster states of the trained models and tie them together.
+Alternatively, we can use a nonparametric Bayesian approach that is closely related to the data-driven approach described previously.
 Here we describe the proposed algorithm:

-Given the monophone models, train all existed triphones in the data set and also segment the data into different states.
+Given the monophone models, train all existing triphones in the data set and also segment the data into different states.

-Group all corresponding states of all triphones with the same central phoneme.
+Group all corresponding states of all triphones with the same central phone.

 Each of these groups will contain all the data associated with states inside the group.